Part of the Culinary Herb Series

 Take cuttings in spring when new growth is several inches in length.
 Side shoots of 4" in length are perfect.
 Cut the stem at an angle and remove lower leaves leaving an inch or two of the stem bare.
 Plant cutting bare side down into a well-drained soil mix.
 No fertilizer is needed at this stage.

 Wrap the container in plastic to keep in humidity.
 Avoid having the leaves touch the plastic.
 Place the pot in light but out of direct light.
 Keep soil moist but never soggy.
-Remove plastic when cutting grows roots.
-A light tug that gives you some resistances means it has rooted.
+Remove the plastic when cutting grows roots.
+A light tug that gives you some resistance means it has rooted.

 Peel off leaves from the woody stem.
 The stems from younger Thyme can be used as well as the leaves.
 An established plant will keep coming back.